 What drives repo haircuts?
 Evidence from the UK market

 Staff Working Paper No. 985

-By Christian Julliard, Gábor Pintér, Karamfil Todorov and Kathy Yuan
+By Christian Julliard, Gábor Pintér, Karamfil Todorov, Jean‑Charles Wijnandts and Kathy Yuan

-Using a unique transaction-level data, we document that only 60% of bilateral repos held by UK banks were backed by high-quality collateral.
-Banks intermediate repo liquidity among different counterparties and use CCPs to reallocate high-quality collaterals among themselves.
+Using a unique transaction‑level data, we document that only 61% of bilateral repos held by UK banks are backed by high‑quality collateral.
+Banks intermediate repo liquidity among different counterparties, and use central clearing counterparties to reallocate high‑quality collaterals among themselves and exploit netting benefits.
 Furthermore, maturity, collateral rating and asset liquidity have important effects on repo liquidity via haircuts.
-Counterparty types also matter: non-hedge funds, large borrowers, and borrowers with repeated bilateral relationships receive lower (or zero) haircuts.
-The evidence supports an adverse selection explanation of haircuts, but does not find significant roles for mechanisms related to lenders’ liquidity position or default probabilities.
+Counterparty types also matter: non‑hedge funds, large borrowers, and borrowers with repeated bilateral relationships receive lower (or zero) haircuts.
+Furthermore, we observe a pecking order in the posting of collateral, with higher quality one more likely to be used first.
+Overall, the evidence supports a first order role of information frictions in driving haircuts.
+In contrast, we do not find significant roles in the data for lenders’ liquidity position or default probabilities.

+What drives repo haircuts?
+Evidence from the UK market